HarrisQs/DropDrip/README.md

 ## Installation

-You can use `git clone git@github.com:HarrisQs/DropDrip.git` to clone this project, then compile it with android studio.
+You can use `git clone git@github.com:HarrisQs/DropDrip.git` to clone this project, then compile it with android studio 1.4.1.

 Then you can find `.apk` file in `DropDrip\app\build\outputs\apk` this path.